U.S. FEDERAL LAW #

 One visitor tells us that they were able to purchase modafinil over the counter from a pharmacy by indicating it was used to treat their narcolepsy (brand name Modiodal).
 Cost around 42E for 30 tablets of 100 mg modafinil. (unconfirmed) (thanks jl) (last updated jul 5, 2012)

-One visitor tells us that modafinil is sold without prescription in pharmacies in Turkey. (unconfirmed) (thanks A) (last updated Aug 27, 2013)
+Multiple visitors have described that modafinil is sold without prescription in pharmacies in Turkey. (confirmed) (thanks A, g) (last updated Oct 6, 2014)

 United Kingdom (Britain, Wales, Scotland) #